hookjamesa/austin_animal_shelter_analysis/README.md

 The data for this project was sourced from a [Kaggle dataset](https://www.kaggle.com/aaronschlegel/austin-animal-center-shelter-intakes-and-outcomes).
 The Austin Animal Center makes its data publically available as part of the [City of Austin Open Data Initiative](https://data.austintexas.gov/).

 The base dataset contains separate tables for intake and outcome data for animals entering the Austin Animal Center from October 2013 through 2018, with over 80,000 entries.
-The data contains time/date data down the an hour frequency.
+The data contains time/date data down an hourly frequency.

 ### Tools and Resources Used